magmide/magmide/posts/intro-verification-logic-in-magmide.md

 Some of these use `let` to give some expression a name that's used in subsequent lines, and the last expression is the final return value of the function.
 While this may seem at first to be a use of mutable state and against the rules, the way the evaluation rules of these languages are defined means these `let`s are technically a part of the final expression that are just evaluated first and replaced afterwards.
 Don't worry about it too much!

-Both Logic and Compute Magma have an awesome trait system, and the `if` operator in both uses a trait called `Testable` that relates a type back to `bool`.
+Both Logic and Compute Magmide have an awesome trait system, and the `if` operator in both uses a trait called `Testable` that relates a type back to `bool`.
 Let's make our `Boolean` testable by implementing this trait, and then use `if` to redefine the functions:

 TODO